 This course forms part of an Australian Psychology Accreditation Council's accredited sequence.

-1. Developed an understanding and appreciation of experimental psychology
+1. develop an understanding and appreciation of experimental psychology

-2. Developed an understanding and appreciation of how experimental psychology forms the foundation of all applied aspects of psychology
+2. develop an understanding and appreciation of how experimental psychology forms the foundation of all applied aspects of psychology

-3. Developed skills in the scientific methodology of psychology
+3. develop skills in the scientific methodology of psychology

-4. Developed skills in applying theoretical aspects of psychology to clinical and professional settings.
+4. develop skills in applying theoretical aspects of psychology to clinical and professional settings

 There are many aspects to attention including selective attention, divided attention, arousal, vigilance, supervisory control.
 This course will introduce students to the main aspects of attention and their theoretical explanations.
 Applied aspects of attention, in particular clinical applications, will also be examined with particular reference to unilateral neglect, attentional problems in head injured patients and in schizophrenia.
 The current theoretical explanations of attention will be assessed in the light of such deficits and disorders, in particular what contribution experimental psychology makes to the understanding and treatment of these problems.
 Other topics which may be covered are developmental aspects of attention, attentional influences on perception, cognitive neuroscience of perception and attention, the relationship of attention to consciousness, monitoring and control of cognitive processes.